martin-holland/ps_phz_dashboard/README.md

 ### 4.3.
 Smoke Tests

-1. User
+1. User can login and view dashboard.
+2. Filter and view dates.

 #### 4.3.1.
 Automated Test Cases

-1. Form can be submitted with message
-2. Form can be sumbitted without a message
-3. Form can be closed without giving a feedback
+1. User can login and view dashboard.
+2. Filter and view dates.

 #### 4.3.2.
 Manual Test Cases